wangyd3/learngit/readme.txt

-ÍõÒå¶«
+ç‹ä¹‰ä¸œ
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.